 \subsection{Comparative Study}

-\textbf{Comparisons to State of the Arts.} Firstly, we compare the proposed FRNet with state-of-the-art LiDAR segmentation methods from different representations on both fully-supervised and weakly-supervised benchmarks. \cref{tab:benchmark_sup} summarizes all the results and the FPS of all the models is evaluated with a single GeForce RTX 2080Ti GPU for fair comparison.
-Fast-FRNet takes resnet18~\cite{resnet} as the 2D backbone and the shapes of 2D representation on four datasets are $32 \times 360$.
-Compared with multi-view methods such as SphereFormer~\cite{sphereformer} and UniSeg~\cite{uniseg}, although FRNet does not have a significant advantage in performance, its parameters and FPS are far superior to theirs.
-Compared with voxel-view and range-view methods, FRNet achieves appealing performance while still maintaining high efficiency, and Fast-FRNet achieves the fastest inference speed with only a little drop in performance. \cref{fig:vis} also shows qualitative results among state-of-the-art methods, including CENet~\cite{cenet} and RangeViT~\cite{rangevit} on the \textit{val} set of SemanticKITTI~\cite{semantickitti}.
-FRNet reduces prediction errors over large areas, especially for vegetation and parking.
+\textbf{Comparisons to State of the Arts.} We begin by comparing FRNet with state-of-the-art LiDAR segmentation methods across different representations, including sparse-voxel, point-view, multi-view, and range-view representations, on both fully-supervised and weakly-supervised benchmarks. \cref{tab:benchmark_sup} provides a summary of all the results.
+In this benchmark, both FrustumMix and RangeInterpolation are employed as data augmentation techniques to enhance model performance.
+To ensure a fair comparison, we evaluate the Frame Per Second (FPS) on a single GeForce RTX 2080Ti GPU for all models.
+For SemanticKITTI~\cite{behley2019semantickitti} and nuScenes~\cite{fong2022panoptic}, we report mIoU scores on both the validation and test sets.
+For ScribbleKITTI~\cite{unal2022scribblekitti} and SemanticPOSS~\cite{pan2020semanticposs}, which share the same data across the val and test sets, we report both mIoU and mAcc scores on the val set.
+Compared with recent multi-view methods~\cite{liu2023uniseg}, although FRNet does not exhibit a significant advantage in performance, it shows notable superiority in terms of parameters and FPS.
+In comparison with range-view, sparse-voxel, and raw-points methods, FRNet achieves appealing performance while still maintaining high efficiency.
+Additionally, Fast-FRNet demonstrates the fastest inference speed with only a minor drop in performance.

-\textbf{Label-Efficient LiDAR Segmentation.} Recently, semi-supervised learning has been explored in LiDAR segmentation.
-In this work, we follow the paradigm of LaserMix~\cite{lasermix} to conduct FRNet on the semi-supervised segmentation task.
-Here, we use FRNet as the backbone and the proposed FrustumMix to mix labeled and unlabeled. \cref{tab:benchmark_semi} summarizes the results of recent methods.
-Results show that our FRNet backbone achieves appealing performance among state-of-the-art methods.
-Meanwhile, we compare the proposed FrustumMix with LaserMix among different backbones, including Cylinder3D~\cite{cylinder3d} and FRNet.
-Results show that the proposed FrustumMix outperforms LaserMix, even in voxel representation.